Skip to content

 In the American West, a climate emergency is affecting the nation’s food supply and the many benefits that farms and ranches provide to ecosystems, economies, and communities.
-Farmers and ranchers across the region are experiencing record-breaking fires, historic droughts, floods, extreme temperatures, and other conditions with deep and devastating impacts.
+Farmers and ranchers across the region are experiencing record-breaking fires, historic droughts, floods, extreme temperatures, and other conditions with profound and devastating impacts.

 The last few years have particularly been a call for a renewed commitment towards increased resilience for the West’s food and agricultural system.